 In this article, we will discuss the various Kodi problems and their possible solutions.
 If your Kodi is not working, it could be due to many reasons.
 In my several years of experience with Kodi, I have run into several issues and have often wondered – rather frustratingly – why is Kodi not working?
 But, I have also realized that most of the Kodi issues can be taken care of with some rather simple fixes.

 Kodi Not Working – Common Fixes

-I will put the Kodi issues into two broad categories – local and server related.
-The local problems are something that we can usually find the solution to.
+I will put the Kodi issues into two broad categories – local and server-related.
+The local problems are something that we can usually find a solution to.
 However, if there is a server issue, there isn’t a great deal we can do about it.
 It is up to the developers to take care of such problems and all we can do is wait out.

 Following are the common problems and fixes for Kodi media player.

 Attention, Kodi Users!

 Kodi Addons and builds offer unlimited streaming content, but could also get you into legal trouble if caught streaming free movies, TV shows, or sports.
 Currently, your IP is visible to everyone.
 Kodi users are strongly advised to always connect to a VPN while streaming online.
 A good Kodi VPN hides your identity, bypasses government surveillance, geo-blocked content, and ISP throttling (which also helps in buffer-free streaming).

 I personally use ExpressVPN, which is the fastest and most secure VPN.
 It is very easy to install on any device including Amazon FireStick.
 You get 3 months free and save 49% on its annual plans.
 Also, it comes with a 30-day money-back guarantee.
 If you are not satisfied, you can always ask for a refund.

 Kodi not working?
 Well, there is a chance your ISP is blocking the streaming requests originating from Kodi.
 Yes, ISPs are known for such practices.
 But, you don’t have to worry about it anymore.
 You can avoid it by using a VPN for Kodi.